• Skip to primary navigation

 Some of the spices you will need to make this delicious Pork Tagine.http://Photo by Karolina Grabowska from Pexels

 • To keep this recipe simple I used Ras-el-hanout which is a combination of almost all of the spices used in Moroccan cooking.
 It includes almost 20 spices so it's pretty inclusive while giving authentic flavor to the dish.
 The only thing it lacks, in my opinion, is heat.
-So I add a bit of cayenne.
+So I added a bit of cayenne.

 • Fresh Ginger - While you could get away with powdered ginger, I think fresh gives you the best flavor.